noavrd/Looper-Machine/README.md

 The first sample will play automaticlly, but the rest of the samples will start when the first sample will end.
 Every sample cycle is 8 seconds.

-Just take your time and enjoy combinig diffrent samples and sound.
+Just take your time and enjoy combining diffrent samples and sound.
 Maybe you will be the next music producer.

 ## How To Upload The App?